 Onsite navigation is a critical factor for a successful online customer experience.
 When a new customer visits your site for the first time, what do they see?
 What do they think of your company?
 Where do they want to go, and what do they want to do?
 Is it easy for them to find what they’re looking for?

 These are all questions you’ll need to answer positively.
-If you aren’t sure, you need to take a look at your site design and structure, and make adjustments to perfect the inbound customer experience.
+If you aren’t sure, you need to take a look at your site design and structure, and make adjustments to perfect the inbound customer engagement experience.
 Use focus groups, A/B tests, heat maps, and Behavior Flow data from Google Analytics to make an objective determination.
 Great navigations have a comprehensive yet concise and easy-to-find list of potential areas, with clear and specific information about the function of each section.
 Sites with navigations like these are rewarded by Google, but more importantly, they tend to have better customer relationships.

 If you’ve been reading any SEO news over the past several years, you know the importance of writing great content on a regular basis.
 But too many business owners are still focused on writing keyword-focused topics, rather than topics their audience genuinely wants or needs to read.

 You can use keyword research to find great topics, but tread with caution.
 Don’t write with the intention of showing off to Google.
 Write with the intention of bringing value to your readers.
 Post in forums, participate in discussions, and ask questions on social media to get a feel for what your customers and readers really want to read about.
 Then, all you have to do it write it.
-The rest will take care of itself; you’ll rank high for relevant inbound queries, and the customers who find your content will be more likely to stick around and buy from you.
+The rest will take care of itself; you’ll rank high for relevant inbound queries, and the customer enagegement who find your content will be more likely to stick around and buy from you.

 Of course, your social media presence is also an important factor that goes into factoring your rank.
-Your claimed profiles, filled out information, and ongoing updates help Google understand what your business is, but it’s the customer engagement factor that really helps your rank.
+Your claimed profiles, filled out information, and ongoing updates help Google analytics understand what your business is, but it’s the customer engagement factor that really helps your rank.